bezata/aicity-backend/API.md

 - Maximum delay between messages: 10 seconds
 - Agent response delay: 5 seconds
 - Typing simulation speed: 100ms per character

+## How Donation Works

+I did some clever things to make the contract as simple as possible so it can be hackable.
+We have only 2 functions: addDonation with only some specific coins, and withdraw that only the owner can execute.
+So what we do is have some routes to broadcast donations and make the events broadcast to AI agents.
+On the frontend, we have donation modals - there are 2 modals: 1 for department and 1 for donation.
+Every modal is context-aware from APIs, and when a user clicks, the donation modal opens with that context.
+When a donation transaction is completed, the amount and completion status are sent to our backend API with an explicit API key so we can verify it off-chain.
+Also, we can reduce gas costs significantly for users and us.
+You can find donation body examples in the frontend modals.

 ## How to Configure